ClaireMargaux/rforphysicians/README.md

 # Objectives

-The aim of this introduction to R for physicians is to
+This introduction to R for physicians contains

 -   Chapter 1: basics of coding in R using RStudio
 -   Chapter 2: import and handling data frames